andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ## Integer

 The datatype Integer can hold any whole number including negatives and zero.
-You can use the function `int()` to convert a value to an Integer, or create one with value `0` if no argument is given.
+You can use the function `int()` to convert a value to an Integer, or create one with the value `0` if no argument is given.

 ```python
 1 4 -2 0 -4 962 -123456789 int("2")